talkpython/100daysofweb-with-python-course/days/005-008-html5/your-turn/README.md

 ![](./google-1998-marked-up.png)

-Your job is to recreate this.
-Feel free to save the image (right-click, save image as...) for your page.
+Your job is to recreate this home page.
+Feel free to save the Google logo from the way back machine for your page (right-click, save image as...).
 Then recreate the home page with forms and validation per the graphic above.

 If you are unfamiliar with HTML tables, here's a primer: